"And as you wish that others would do to you, do so to them."

 We will then ensure that the best placed person is informed and will endeavour to make sure your concern is dealt with accordingly.

-“I have spoken to the class teacher and now I want to speak to the Executive Head Teacher because I’m not happy with the outcome.”
+“I have spoken to the class teacher and now I want to speak to a Head of Schools because I’m not happy with the outcome.”

 If you have met with the class teacher and are not happy with the result of the meeting, we will then arrange a meeting with the year group leader.
 Please see our complaints policy and procedure on our policies page to see how our complaints structure works.